 Another easy tweak is to increase your intake of extra fibre will lower your blood pressure, reduce your cholesterol and help establish healthy bowel habits.
 Fibre is found in fruit, wholegrain cereals and wholemeal bread.
 Simple changes such as choosing brown rice instead of white, and eating whole oranges rather than drinking orange juice, can make a huge difference to how healthy you are into your later years.
 Fibre also keeps blood sugar at an even level so it can stave off illnesses that come with ageing such as Type 2 diabetes and chronic inflammation.

 A super-simple tasty tweak is to go nuts for nuts.
 From pecans to pistachios, nuts are packed with minerals that ensure healthy ageing.
 A handful of mixed nuts a day is an easy way to get hard-to-obtain trace minerals such as selenium, copper and zinc.
 And nuts contain omega-3 to boost the immune system – which is particularly helpful in winter.

 Coughs and colds are harder to throw off as you get older, and can lead to respiratory problems, so a strong immune system is vital to staying well.

-If you want to know more book a Free Pre-consultation with us today.
+If you want to know how we can help you, book a Free Pre-Consultation with us today.